pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

 ---
 title: Create a Custom Upstream
 subtitle: Create a Custom Upstream
-description: Connect a remote repository with Pantheon to use as a starting point for new sites.
+description: Connect a remote repository to your Pantheon account and use it as a starting point for new sites.
 categories: [develop]
 tags: [upstreams, workflow, webops]
 layout: guide